levycampelo/levycampelo/README.md

 👋 Hi, I'm @levycampelo

-I'm interested in DevOps, cloud and network automation
+I'm interested in DevOps, cloud and automation.

 <!---
 levycampelo/levycampelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.